Denhonator/Fysiikkapeli/README.md

 Hold up to boost yourself when going up.
 Recharge this by landing on ground.
 Bounce.
 Also, PGUP and PGDOWN to zoom, TAB to switch level.
-CTRL+E to access level editor, WASD to move things around, arrows to resize, tab to switch between objects, CTRL+S to save to a file (no way to load from file yet) and CTRL+P to resume game
+CTRL+E to access level editor, WASD to move things around, arrows to resize, tab to switch between objects, CTRL+S to save to a file and CTRL+P to resume game